bas080/furver/CONTRIBUTING.md

 ```
 ```

-changed 1 package, and audited 403 packages in 10s
+up to date, audited 403 packages in 6s

 38 packages are looking for funding run `npm fund` for details